schemaitat/homepage/content/posts/homepage-setup/index.en.md

 categories: ["tutorial", "webserver"]

 ---
-In this article, we go through the basic steps to create your fully customizable homepage using nginx, jenkins and hugo.
+In this article, we go through the basic steps to create a fully customizable homepage using nginx, jenkins and hugo.
 <!--more-->

+{{< admonition note>}}
+To goal is to have a working webpage at the end of this tutorial.
+On this way you will hopefully learn about:

+- linux (bash, installing software, privileges, services)
+- networks and firewalls
+- dns
+- automation

+{{< /admonition>}}

 ## The host

 ### Setup

-First, we need a server with a public ip address.
-Which vendor exactly you choose doesn't matter for this tutorial.
+First, we need a server with a public IP address.
+Which vendor you choose doesn't matter for this tutorial.

 {{< admonition tip>}}
 I prefer [linode](https://www.linode.com/) over other well-known providers.
 The setup is easy and focuses only on the information you need.
 For this tutorial, I created a *nanonode* with 1 CPU and 1 Gi memory.